 Outdoor environments offer children freedom to explore, question, challenge themselves, use their senses and be physically active and exuberant.

-Outdoor Learning happens every Tuesday with Mr Oakey, from Oakey Bear Outdoor Learning.
-3 classes per term utilise the outdoor space for 1 hour 30 minutes - this is on a rotation basis.
+Outdoor Learning happens every Monday & Tuesday with Mr Oakey, from Oakey Bear Outdoor Learning.
+2 year groups per term utilise the outdoor space for 1 hour 30 minutes - this is on a rotation basis.
 Children need to be suitably dressed for the weather so they can fully immerse themselves in the experience.
-Please speak to your child's class teacher to ask about it or.... see the wonderful photos below.
+Please speak to your child's class teacher to ask about it

 Rules of Outdoor Learning